As a long-time programmer, I occasionally get the question:

 Just because we work with computers doesn’t mean that you can escape the human aspect.
 Social structures come with greed, vanity, ignorance, pride,… Those things have just as much effect on software engineering as they have any other part of life.
 If you are unhappy with an experience you have, ask yourself: Is this pain required to do what you want to do?
 Is this necessary to provide the value that you are seeking to provide?
 Likely your struggle is something specific to the humans around you rather than the work you are doing.
 It also means that switching jobs — switching fields even — can reveal the new facets of what is often reduced to: “software engineering”.

 Thank you for taking your time reading this far.
 Do you have a clearer picture now?
 Do you know what field to choose?
 I would love to get your feedback as a comment.
 Before you do though, maybe discuss your thought with your mentors first.
-They might be adding some perspective.
+They might add some perspective.

 Wishing you all the best on your road,